-Ensenada de la Paz is located on the southeast coast of the Baja California peninsula.
-The site lies on federal government lands.
-For shorebirds migrating throughout the peninsula, Ensenada de La Paz is the last feeding ground in the southbound migration and the first in the northbound migration.
-In general there is little surf, thus making it possible for sediment to accumulate in the southern section of the inlet and form a flood plain where shorebirds feed.
-The southwest portion of the Ensenada de La Paz, known as Chametla–El Centenario salt marsh, is a flood plain strongly influenced by tides, with more than 1000 linear meters of wetlands exposed during spring tides, which makes the prime feeding site for shorebirds.
-The tides in this region are mixed semidiurnal; the prevailing winds are northeasterly from October to March and southeasterly from April to September.
+Ensenada de la Paz is located on the southeast coast of the Baja California Peninsula.
+The lands that comprise the WHSRN site are federally owned.
+For shorebirds migrating throughout the peninsula, Ensenada de La Paz is the last feeding ground of their southbound (fall) migration and the first of their northbound (spring) migration.
+In general there is little surf, making it possible for fine sediment to accumulate in the southern section of the inlet and form a floodplain where shorebirds feed.
+The southwest portion of the Ensenada de La Paz, known as Chametla–El Centenario salt marsh, is a floodplain strongly influenced by tides, with more than 1,000 linear meters of wetlands exposed during spring tides.
+The region’s climate is arid, with an average annual rainfall of 200 mm that is constantly outpaced by evaporation.
+The tides in this area are mixed semidiurnal.
+From October to March, the prevailing winds are from the northwest, and from April to September, from the southeast.

-The area is located on the Bahia de La Paz, in the extreme southeastern region of Baja California.
-With an area of approximately 2000 square kilometers, this bay is the largest protected body of water on the east coast of the peninsula.
+The area is located on the La Paz Bay, in the extreme southeast of Baja California Penisula.
+With an area of approximately 2,000 square kilometers, this bay is the largest protected body of water on the east coast of the peninsula.
 The region’s climate is arid, with an average annual rainfall of 180 to 250 mm, which is constantly being exceeded by the amount of evaporation.
-The heaviest rains fall in September, coinciding with hurricane season.
+The heaviest rains usually fall in September, coinciding with hurricane season.
 The average annual temperature is 24º C, with a low of 5º C in January and a high of 42º C in August.
-The bay has a rocky substrate, while the coast is sandy for the most part.
-It is only in the Ensenada de La Paz at the extreme southern end of the bay that we find a muddy substrate.
-The city of La Paz, capital of the state of Baja California Sur, with approximately 180,000 inhabitants, is situated on the banks of the lagoon.
-This population presumably impacts this body of water given the proximity of the city to the lagoon.
-The tides in this region are mixed semidiurnal; the prevailing winds are northeasterly from October to March and southeasterly from April to September.
+The bay has rocky and sandy substrates along much of its coast.
+Muddy substrates are found only along the extreme southern part of Ensenada de La Paz.
+Baja California Sur’s capital city of La Paz, with approximately 250,000 inhabitants, is situated on the banks of the lagoon.
+Given the city’s proximity to the bay, said population presumably impacts this body of water.
+The tides in this region are mixed semidiurnal; from October to March, the prevailing winds are from the northwest, and from April to September, the southeast.

-The Chametla–El Centenario salt marsh is located in the southern part of the Ensenada de La Paz and extends some 6 kilometers.
-The beach is composed of a fine grained substrate with salt horizons, intercalated with clay and mud.
-Due to the slight gradient, the sea level greatly affects the feeding area available to shorebirds.
-During low tide some 500 to 1000 linear meters are exposed, while during high tide the water may reach the berm.
-The vegetation in the salt marsh is scrub and cactus in the higher areas; red mangrove (Rhizophora mangle), black mangrove (Avicenia germinans), and Salicornia spp. predominate in the zone bordering the sea.
+The Chametla–El Centenario salt marsh is located in the southern part of Ensenada de La Paz and extends some 6 kilometers.
+The beach is composed of a fine-grained substrate with salt horizons, intercalated with clay and mud.
+Given the slight elevation gradient, the level of the sea has a considerable affect on how much of the area is available to shorebirds for foraging.
+During low tide some 500 to 1,000 linear meters are exposed, while during high tide the water may reach the berm.
+The vegetation in the higher areas of the salt marsh consists of scrub and cactus, while red mangrove (Rhizophora mangle), black mangrove (Avicenia germinans), and Salicornia spp. predominate the zone bordering the sea.

-The California Least Tern (Sterna antillarum browni) nests in Chametla–El Centenario in higher areas away from the shoreline.
-Two plovers, Wilson’s Plover (Charadrius wilsonia) and the Snowy Plover (Charadrius alexandrinus) as well as the American Oystercatcher (Haematopus palliatus) also nest there.
-In addition, several species of herons nest in the mangrove area including the Great Blue Heron (Ardea Herodias), Reddish Egret (Egretta rufescens), Black-Crowned and Yellow-Crowned Night Herons (Nycticorax nycticorax and Nictanassa violacea), Little Green Heron (Butorides virescens), and White Ibis (Eudocimus albus).
+Least Terns (Sterna antillarum, under special protection) nest in the upper part of the Chametla–El Centenario beach area.
+In addition, several species of herons nest in the mangrove area including the Great Blue Heron (Ardea herodias santilucae, under special protection), Reddish Egret (Egretta rufescens, under special protection), Black-Crowned and Yellow-Crowned Night Herons (Nycticorax nycticorax and Nictanassa violacea), Little Green Heron (Butorides virescens), and White Ibis (Eudocimus albus).

 Click on each thumbnail to see a bigger picture.